EaW-Team/equestria_dev/common/factions/_documentation.md

 - *faction_initiative X* - adds X faction initiative (FI) points to current player's faction (shortcut: "fi X")

 # Faction Upgrades
-# Important:
- - to know the order that you unlock each upgrade in is based on the order inside of the database
- - The first entry in the database will be given to the faction on creation

 Faction_Upgrade_Id = {
-	Name = the localization string key for the screen name Desc = the localization string key for the screen description upgrade_cost = the amount of faction initiative that it cost to get to this level from the previous one bonus = a numerical value to dictate the boost the country gets based on the type of upgrade upgrade_type = the type of upgrade this is
+	name = the localization string key for the screen name while active. will override the group's name desc = the localization string key for the screen description while active. will override the group's desc icon = the icon that will be displayed while active. will override the group's icon upgrade_cost = the amount of faction initiative that it cost to get to this level from the previous one bonus = a numerical value to dictate the boost the country gets based on the type of upgrade }
+# Faction Upgrade Group

+Faction_Upgrade_Group_Id = {
+	name = the default localization string key for the screen name desc = the default localization string key for the screen description icon = the default icon that will be displayed upgrades = {
+		the faction upgrades within this group, this list will be sorted on their bonus }

-### List of faction-upgrade-types
+   ### List of faction-upgrade-types, that have code support
 	upgrade_research = an upgrade that increases the faction sharing research, first one unlocks the research }